ceddlyburge/tournament-organiser/README.md

 ## Roadmap

-- [ ] Allow touch drag drop in the tweak view
 - [ ] Scroll the list while dragging off the screen in the tweak view
 - [ ] Add more team options as they are requested